An Integer Linear Programming Framework for Mining Constraints from Data: Experiments

-Table \ref{tab:mst} shows the results in exact match and edge accuracies.
+Table \ref{tab:mst} shows the results in exact match (i.e., correct MST) and edge accuracies.
 The results show that Baseline-NN is unable to learn the tree structure from the given examples.
 We find that \textsf{NN} can learn reasonably well in each individual edge but is terrible to capture the output is a tree.
-In particular, in 87.2\% and 86.6\% of cases for 10,000, 20,000 training samples, respectively, the output by \textsf{NN} is not feasible.
-In comparison, the proposed approaches \mouter and \outereq often produce feasible solutions\footnote{Noting that for \mouter and \outereq methods Feasible $=$ EM since all the feasible trees are in the outer polytope.
-If the prediction is a tree, it must be the optimal tree.
-Thus, for outer polytope methods, exact matching is equivalent as the feasible prediction.}, resulting in much higher exact match accuracy.
+In particular, in 87.2\% and 86.6\% of cases for 10,000, 20,000 training samples, respectively, the output by \textsf{NN} is not feasible (not a tree).
+Therefore, its exact match accuracy is low.
+In comparison, the proposed approaches \mouter and \outereq mostly produce feasible solutions\footnote{Note that for \mouter and \outereq methods, the results of feasibility are the same as test EM because all feasible trees are in the outer polytope.
+Therefore, if a model outputs a feasible tree, the tree is guaranteed to be optimal.}, resulting in much higher exact match accuracy.
 Comparing the results for $10,000$ and $20,000$ data points, we find that \outereq is more effective than \textsf{NN} when doubling the training data as it improves 20\% exact match accuracy.